Browse Law Schools by State

 Don't pay sticker price!
 See your true net cost with scholarships.

-The Cheapest Law Schools in the US: Earn Your JD Debt-Free
+Cheapest Law Schools in the US: 30 ABA Schools From $12k/Year

-The average law school debt is now over $160,000, but it doesn't have to be.
-While elite private institutions charge upwards of $75,000 per year in tuition alone, there are dozens of ABA-approved law schools where you can earn a JD for under $20,000 per year.
+The average law school graduate carries $160,000+ in debt — but it doesn't have to be that way.
+While elite private schools charge $70k–$75k/year, dozens of ABA-approved law schools offer JD programs for under $20,000/year in tuition.

 $10k